 1. Ask a friend if they could help obtain some of your daily items.

 2. Go online.
 Here is a list of websites that provide food deliveries.
+The Canton of Geneva have also created this page which contains a lot of useful information.
 Most pharmacies in Geneva provide these routine services:

 - Accept prescriptions for medications directly from doctors, by fax or e-mail

 - Deliver medications

 - Call your doctor.
 If medications are required, give the pharmacy’s contact details to your doctor.

 - Your doctor will fax or e-mail your prescription to the pharmacy

 - Call the pharmacy to confirm that the prescription arrived and to arrange home delivery.